zuckung/endless-sky-plugins/README.md

 I renamed my plugin pirate.warlords and added more person ships.<br>

-These ships have a frequency of 1000 and they are all captureable.<br>
+These ships have a frequency of 1000, are all captureable and currently there are 8 persons.<br>

 <br>